MLB takes over Padres broadcasts Wednesday after Bally misses payment

 Diamond Sports, which owns 19 networks under the Bally Sports banner, said in a statement that it decided “not to provide additional funding to the San Diego RSN that would enable it to make the rights payment to the San Diego Padres during the grace period and will no longer be broadcasting Padres games after Tuesday.”

-San Diego began a three-game series at the Miami Marlins Tuesday night.
+There wasn't any mention at the end of the Padres 9-4 win at the Miami Marlins or on the postgame show that Tuesday was the final Padres game on Bally Sports San Diego.
 The Padres RSN is owned by a joint venture of the team and Diamond.

 Announcers are not expected to change because they are employed by the team.